Efficient Encoder-Free Fourier-based 3D Large Multimodal Model: Additional results

-As shown in \cref{tab_ab_sfc}, performance on ScanQA improves as the number of SFC curves increases, but largely saturates from $n_C{=}4$ to $6$ with only marginal gains.
-We therefore set $n_C{=}4$ to balance accuracy and computational cost.
+We analyze the effect of the number $n_C$ of space-filling curves (SFCs).
+As shown in \cref{tab_ab_sfc}, ScanQA performance improves as the number of SFCs increases, but largely saturates beyond $n_C=4$, with only marginal gains from $4$ to $6$.
+We therefore use $n_C=4$ as a good trade-off between accuracy and computational cost.